 Figure 4.
 Predicted vs Actual Water in Hydrocarbon

-The measurement of the water levels in solvents by NIR spectroscopy is both quick and dependable using the Guided Wave hardware and software tools as expressed here.
+The measurement of the water levels in solvents by NIR spectroscopy is both quick and dependable using the Process Insights hardware and software tools as expressed here.
 This method yields real-time (seconds) available results that make it a valuable tool for process measurement.

 This method can be employed in either a process or a laboratory setting.

 - H. Martens, T. Naes, Multivariate Calibration, John Wiley and Sons, 1989.

 - ASTM E1655 Standard Practices for Infrared, Multivariate, Quantitative Analysis.

 This information has been sourced, reviewed and adapted from materials provided by Process Insights – Optical Absorption Spectroscopy.

 For more information on this source, please visit Process Insights – Optical Absorption Spectroscopy.